SoleilUmwiza92/SoleilUmwiza92/README.md

 ## 👀 About Me
 My name is Soleil ☀️, a **last year HBO-ICT student at Fontys University of Applied Sciences**, specializing in **Artificial Intelligence**.
-Currently seeking an ** graduation internship** to apply technical expertise and grow as a professional in software engineering.
+Currently seeking a **graduation internship** to apply technical expertise and grow as a professional in software engineering.